How to appeal to a tribunal if you disagree with a Gangmasters Licensing Authority decision on a full or provisional gangmaster's licence.

 - present documents

-The judge and GLA lawyer may also ask you questions.
+The judge and the representative from the GLA may also ask you questions.

-The judge will normally tell you their decision at the end of the hearing.
+The judge may tell you their decision at the end of the hearing or send you decision in writing afterwards.

 The tribunal’s decision

-The tribunal will send you a written copy of its decision within 4 weeks.
+The tribunal will normally send you a written copy of its decision within 4 weeks.

 This tribunal’s decision is usually final – you can’t appeal to another tribunal.